 - Allowing for long-term repayment of administrative expenses.
 Any administrative fees associated with your reorganization plan will now be added to the repayment schedule rather than paid upfront.

 - Waiving the “Absolute Priority Rule.”
-Before the SBRA, equity interest holders in a small business had to wait until all debts were paid in full to continue holding ownership.
+Before the SBRA, equity interest holders in a small business had to pay all debts in full to own the company’s assets after the reorganization.
 That rule now does not apply to businesses filing under subchapter 5.

 Am I Eligible for Bankruptcy Under Subchapter 5?

 For years, major corporations have benefited from Chapter 11 bankruptcy, using this provision to pay off their debts and remain in operation.
 Subchapter 5 expands this option to small business owners in a more meaningful way, allowing qualifying businesses with less than $2,725,625 in secured and unsecured debt to seek relief.